MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 The threshold in ° over which angles are ignored for squaring and straightening.
 Default: _15°_.

+### Auto-format phone numbers

+This allows to control if phone numbers should be auto-formatted.
+Default: _on_.

 ## Auto-download Settings

 ### Download radius